-Walk through any gym in America, and you’ll see the same scene: People with looks of grim determination, counting their reps, tracking weight, and noting how fast and far they ran, biked, or rowed.
+Walk through any gym in America, and you’ll see the same scene: People with a look of grim determination, counting their reps, tracking weight, and noting how fast and far they ran, biked, or rowed.
 It’s always about bigger and better, faster and stronger, an unending push to do more, more, more.

 First, there’s no correlation between an increase in numbers and fitness.
 We’ve all seen the guy with hulking arms who can bench press 400 pounds but can’t lift his arms over his head.
 In no way should that lack of mobility be construed as fitness.
-Indeed, one of the two ingredients that defines fitness for Egoscue is a full range of motion.
+Indeed, one of the primary ingredients that defines fitness for Egoscue is a full range of motion.
 So much of what we do, especially in gyms, provides zero benefit for our range of motion.

 In an effort to track and quantify, we’ve lost our ability to simply play.
 Think about play in decades past—a sepia-tinged, nostalgic vision of kids playing.
-It’s one part Calvin and Hobbes, one part summertime stickball, a dash of Ring Around the Rosie—all innocence and effortless joy.
+It’s one part Calvin and Hobbes, one part summertime stickball, a dash of “Ring Around the Rosie”—all innocence and effortless joy.
 No one calls it fitness; they call it childhood.
-There’s no counting reps or judgements about whether Sally ran faster today than she did yesterday.
+There’s no counting reps or judgments about whether Sally ran faster today than she did yesterday.
 It’s just about having a good time.

-“Play is fun because there are no judgements associated with it,” Egoscue says.
+“Play is fun because there are no judgments associated with it,” Egoscue says.
 “There’s just the joy of participation.
 There’s the joy of self-actualization.
 That’s where games came from.
 That’s where sport comes from.
 All sport started with a sense of play.”

-I ran a lot this summer and fall, training for the New York City Marathon.
-Spend fifteen seconds Googling and you can find any number of marathon training guides, every week mapped out, each day with its own goal.
+I ran a lot one summer and fall, training for the New York City Marathon.
+Spend 15 seconds Googling and you can find any number of marathon training guides, every week mapped out, each day with its own goal.
 (Even rest is programmed.)
 I had a GPS watch that I’d wear on training runs, which told me how fast I was running, how far I went, and how many strides I took per second.
 I was constantly aware of numbers, times, speed, and more.
 Information overload.

 Take it from Egoscue, a man who knows: “If you’re not having any fun in life, then what’s the point?”